 2. Keep your candle out of the reach of children and pets.

 3. Never burn your candle on or near anything that might catch fire (curtains, furniture etc)

-6. Don’t burn your candle all the way down - it's sad, but know when to say goodbye.
+6. Don’t burn your candle all the way down - it's sad; but know when to say goodbye (1.5cm of wax left means it's goodbye time)

 7. Never touch or move a burning candle when the wax is liquid.

 8. Place burning candles at least 10cm apart from one another (its nice to have them clustered with a ritualistic vibe going on, but safety first)

 9. Use a snuffer to avoid hot wax splattering, and never use water to put out the flame.

 If you've ever seen a white-ish color coating on chocolate, then you have a good idea of what frosting looks like in soy wax.
 It is a natural byproduct of a natural wax and in no way affects the burn ability or fragrance of a candle.
 It is caused by tiny crystal growth that form on the top and sides of the wax.
 We can limit frosting taking place by making your candles well; using our knowledge of the materials we work with.
 But frosting can still happen after production and its namely down to how they're stored/displayed.